SHIV167/MAGENTO2-CUSTOM-FORM-WITH-ATTACHMENTS-MVC-PATTERN-/README.md

 And submit form you will get mail with attachment.

-MAGENTO2 EMAIL LOGIC URL => https://www.codextblog.com/magento-2/sending-custom-emails-using-custom-module-in-magento-2/
+MAGENTO2 HOW EMAIL TRIGGER LOGIC URL => https://www.codextblog.com/magento-2/sending-custom-emails-using-custom-module-in-magento-2/